 Are you an expat thinking about buying a house in the Netherlands?
 House hunting in another country can be quite a challenge.
 You have to deal with different customs and regulations.
 And to make things worse, everything is in a language that you don’t understand.
-Make sure you avoid the pitfalls and check our 10 legal tips for the first time home buyer in the Netherlands.
+Make sure you avoid the pitfalls and read my 10 legal tips for the first time home buyer in the Netherlands.

 1. There is no agreement until you get a signature